StellarSand/privacy-settings/Privacy Settings/MacOS-Sequoia.md

 ## Wi-Fi

 #### Network Settings
-- Ask to join hotsposts: Off
+- Ask to join hotspots: Off
-- Wifi Network `Details` > Private Wi-Fi address
+- Wifi Network `Details` >
+  - Private Wi-Fi address: Rotating
-  - `Fixed` or `Rotating` (`Fixed` will use a new, unique MAC address on that specific network. `Rotating` will cycle through new MAC addresses periodically.)
+    > :information_source: **NOTE**: `Rotating` will cycle through new MAC addresses periodically. `Fixed` will use a new, unique MAC address on that specific network.